Cheikh Niasse: Panathinaikos confirm signing of Lille midfielder | Goal.com

 Niasse who is eligible to represent Senegal at international level could be handed his maiden appearance for the Greens on Saturday when they travel to Stadio Peristeriou for their league encounter versus Atromitos.

-In their 112th year of their existence, 20 league titles, 18 Greek Cups, three Greek Super Cups to their credit.
+In their 112th year of their existence, they have 20 league titles, 18 Greek Cups and three Greek Super Cups to their credit.

-In Europe, their best finish in the Uefa Champions League remains a second-place finish achieved in 1971.
+In Europe, their best finish in the Champions League remains second-place, achieved in 1971.